Don Patterson | AOC senior content manager

 - Do not bring your chin towards your chest

 - Do not look up as if at the horizon

 Marie Zidek: Use the right volleyball strength training exercises

 More good core advice comes from DePaul women’s head coach Marie Zidek, a certified strength and conditioning specialist.
 The 3 exercises she demonstrates here – Med ball plank, Med ball walk-ups, Med ball walk-overs – add extra challenge through a series of movements that engage the shoulders as well as core muscles worked by standard planks.

-As I’m sure you know, dozens of core exercises exist.
-Players obviously can’t do them all, so it’s good to consult an expert to find a program that complements your team’s daily training.
+As you probably know, dozens of core exercises exist.
+But it’s impossible to do them all, so it’s good to consult an expert and find a program that complements your team’s daily training.